switchupcb/dbgo/README.md

 Your workflow with `dbgo` involves defining Go types _(e.g., domain models)_ and connecting to an existing database to generate:
 1. a Repository Go package _(e.g., for a business domain)_ which transfers data from a datastore to your domain models.
 2. a Datastore Go package _(e.g., for a `psql` database)_ without unnecessary "data access objects" or "data transfer functionality" _to reduce CPU usage and memory allocations_.
-   1. Database Go models for Read (Select) operations which do not use reflection during runtime.
+   1. Database Go types for Read (Select) operations which do not use reflection during runtime.
    2. Database Driver Go code to call **C**reate (Insert), **R**ead (Select), **U**pdate, **D**elete operations in a single or batch statement.
-   3. Database Query Manager for SQL queries and Stored Procedures.
+   3. Database Query Manager to manage your SQL queries and Stored Procedures.
-   4. Database Query Developer to develop custom type-safe SQL statements using Go type database models.
+   4. Database Query Developer to develop custom type-safe SQL statements using Go type database models _(e.g., tables, views)_.
-   5. Database Schema _(e.g., tables, views)_ Go type models.
+   5. Database Query Generator to develop type-safe CRUD SQL statements using your database schema _(e.g., tables, views)_.

 **So, you can immediately use the domain type with the database once your Go types are defined and your database is set up.**